bigspotteddog/ScrollToFixed/README.md

 **UPDATE**: A new option 'dontCheckForPositionFixedSupport' was added to disable the check for position:fixed support.
 Some iOS and Android vesions now support position:fixed; we attempt to detect support and continue instantiating the plugin if supported.

+**UPDATE**: The "remove" trigger was renamed as "detach" to avoid Google Chrome's new native "remove" method.

 ## Usage ##

 Default options: